 Made with either sirloin, tenderloin, or filet mignon, the dish was originally prepared by wrapping the desired cut of meat in fewer cuts of meat, charring these cuts of meat, and then discarding them.
 This method helps to evenly cook the steak and keep it as moist as possible without generating any grill marks or crispness that arise from other preparation styles.

 Since this is a rather decadent and wasteful way of cooking meat, a chateaubriand steak is often basted in butter to help retain its moisture while cooking it evenly and without charring it.
-As is traditional, a chateaubriand steak is usually served with chateau potatoes, potatoes paired down to a small size and sauteed in butter, and topped with a bearnaise sauce, which is a combination of butter, egg yolks, and vinegar mixed in.
+As is traditional, a chateaubriand steak is usually served medium rare with chateau potatoes, potatoes paired down to a small size and sauteed in butter, and topped with a bearnaise sauce, which is a combination of butter, egg yolks, and vinegar mixed in.

-What vegetables to serve with chateaubriand steak?
+What vegetables to pair with a chateaubriand steak dish?